ElmarDott/TP-CORE/README.md

 ## Contributors

-Feel free to send a request by e-mail to contribute the project.
-In the case you like this project, let me know it an rate it with a star.
+Feel free to send a request by e-mail in the case you want to contribute the project.
+Everyone is welcome, even beginners in programming.
+We also appreciate help by optimizing our documentation and creating tutorials.

+In the case you like this project, let me know it and rate it with a star.

 ## Release Notes